haminhong/GVSU-CIS641-Pengun/docs/SRS.md

 # Overview
-This document serves as the Software Requirements Specification (SRS) for the MIDI Music Generation and Reconstruction project.
-It outlines the functional and non-functional requirements, change management plan, traceability between requirements and artifacts, and links to all associated project artifacts.
+This document serves as the Software Requirements Specification (SRS) for the Music Generation project.
+It outlines the functional and non-functional requirements.

 # Software Requirements
 The following section describes the functional and non-functional requirements for the project.